MoMo Tokyo – August 25th – Show Me The Money!

 日本語版

 Thanks to everyone who made it our for Nico Nico Night on the 14th and then the 4th annual NetTokyo fund-raiser last weekend, it was a great way to kick-off the summer!
-Our next MoMo Tokyo is August 25th and we have tapped a couple of savvy VC’s for a ‘money meets the talent’ evening.
-Be sure to register now and try to stay cool in the meantime..
-8-)
+Our next MoMo Tokyo is August 25th and we have tapped a couple of savvy VC’s for a Money Meets the Talent evening.
+Details and Registration below – stay cool in the meantime.. 😎

 Aki Ohashi – Partner – ngi group .PDF